-Access tokens grant or deny access based on whether the user making a request has been authorized and authenticated.
+When creating and assigning policies, you must take into account how access tokens work.
+Access tokens grant or deny access based on whether the users making a request have been authorized and authenticated.
 If the requestor can prove they're who they claim to be, they can access the protected resources or functionality.

-- To ensure users outside of finance group can't access the payroll app, a separate policy should be created to block all other users.
-If all users except for finance team and emergency access accounts group, accessing payroll app, then block access.
+To ensure users outside of finance group can't access the payroll app, a separate policy could be created to block all other users, like the following simplified policy:

 Apply Conditional Access policies to every app